 Please remember to print out and bring your booking confirmation to display on your dashboard.

-If you have booked at Cave Beach, please pick up your Cave Beach tent tag on arrival at the Visitor Centre (or the following day if you arrive out of hours) and attach the tag to your tent.
+If you have booked a site at Cave Beach, please pick up your tent tag on arrival at the Visitor Centre (or the following day if you arrive after hours) and attach the tag to your tent.

 Campsites must be vacated by 12 noon on the day of departure and left in a clean and tidy condition.